bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

--   *Lines 9-10*: we ask for the time domain analysis data.
+-   <i>Lines 9-10*: we ask for the time domain analysis data.
 The call to getByteTimeDomainData(dataArray) will fill the array with values corresponding to the waveform to draw.
 The returned values are between 0 and 255.
 See the [specification for details about what